tomga/genodebuildtool/gscons/README.md

  * makefiles can contain syntax that my make parser is not capable to process, e.g.:

-    * tab characters at beginning of line that do not indicate make rules (example patch provided for `repos/base/src/core/version.inc`)

     * some characters (especially braces and dollar) inside of expressions - for such cases it is possible to escape such